Deborah Raney: Career

-After the Rains was published by Waterbrook Press in 2002.
-A sequel to Beneath a Southern Sky, After the Rains also garnered numerous national recognitions.
-After the Rains also earned Book of the Year Honors (2003) from ACFW, was a Romantic Times Reviewers' Choice nominee (2002) and named a Top 20 Fiction book (2002) by Christian Book Distributors.
+After the Rains was published by Waterbrook Press in 2002 earned Book of the Year Honors (2003) from the American Christian Fiction Writers (ACFW), was a Romantic Times Reviewers' Choice nominee (2002) and named a Top 20 Fiction book (2002) by Christian Book Distributors.

 Raney's next release, Playing by Heart, a novella, was published by Barbour Books in 2003.
-The plot relied on a bed-and-breakfast for its setting, and was conceived the previous autumn when Deborah retreated to write at such a B and B while on a tight deadline.
-Playing by Heart again earned ACFW Book of the Year honors (2004), was a 2004 Christy Award Finalist, and recognized with the National Readers Choice Award for Best Novella (2003).
+It earned ACFW Book of the Year honors (2004), was a 2004 Christy Award Finalist, and recognized with the National Readers Choice Award for Best Novella (2003).

-Since then, Raney has written or contributed to more than forty other books, most notably her Clayburn Novels series and Hanover Falls Novels series from Howard, an imprint of Simon & Schuster, and her Chicory Inn Novels series from Abingdon Press.
+Since then, Raney has written or contributed to more than 40 other books, most notably her Clayburn Novels series and Hanover Falls Novels series from Howard, an imprint of Simon & Schuster, and her Chicory Inn Novels series from Abingdon Press.
 She served on the executive board of the 2600-member American Christian Fiction Writers for 18 years, and has been on faculty at the organization's annual writers conference since 2001.
 She has also served on faculty at other writers conferences, including Christian Writers Guild Write for the Soul, Oregon Christian Writers Conference, Mount Hermon Christian Writers Conference, Blue Ridge Mountains Christian Writers Conference, Colorado Christian Writers Conference, Autumn in the Mountains Novelists Retreat, and others.

-With her husband, Ken Raney, she reissued many of her early books through Raney Day Press, including Beneath a Southern Sky, After the Rains, A Scarlet Cord, Because of the Rain, Above All Things, A Nest of Sparrows, A Scarlet Cord, The Face of the Earth, Insight, Over the Waters, A Vow to Cherish, Within This Circle, among other works.
+With her husband, Ken Raney, who she met in met in 1973, she reissued many of her early books through Raney Day Press, including Beneath a Southern Sky, After the Rains, A Scarlet Cord, Because of the Rain, Above All Things, A Nest of Sparrows, A Scarlet Cord, The Face of the Earth, Insight, Over the Waters, A Vow to Cherish, Within This Circle and other works.
+The Raney's have four children.